 - 1. Have mastery of principle biological knowledge. - 1a.
-100% (13/13) of students in LSci600 and. - 1b.
-Five students completed thesis in NRM - 2.
+100% (6/6) of students in LSci600. - 1b.
+Four students completed thesis in NRM - 2.
 Utilize scientific methodology and technology to make sound management decisions in the various fields of NRM. - 2a.
-Five students wrote and successfully defended their thesis. - 2b.
+Four students wrote and successfully defended their thesis. - 2b.
 100% of students in FOR 620 received a "B" or better. - 3.
 Be able to critically analyze information and effectively impart scientific and policy knowledge with peers, mentors, and other professionals in the scientific community. - 3a.
-Five students wrote and successfully defended their thesis. - 3b.
+Four students wrote and successfully defended their thesis. - 3b.
 100% (13/13) received a "B" or better n LSci650 Graduate Seminar - 3c.
-100% of students in FOR 620 received a "B" or better. - 4.
-Effectively communicate scientific ideas, information, and results, both verbally and in writing, that (1) demonstrate consistent logic; (2) are well organized; (3) state and defend a thesis; and (4) demonstrate competent use of language.
+No NRM students registered for FOR 620. - 4.
+Effectively communicate scientific ideas, information, and results, both verbally and in writing, that (1) demonstrate consistent logic; (2) are well organized; (3) state and defend a thesis; and

+- (4) demonstrate competent use of language.
 Effectively read and write and critically evaluate relevant professional literature. - 4a.
 Five students wrote and successfully defended their thesis. - 4b.
-100% (13/13) received a "B" or better n LSci650 Graduate Seminar - 6.
+100% (7/7) received a "B" or better in LSci650 Graduate Seminar - 6.
 Attain employment in forestry, natural resources management, environmental science, or related fields or advance to a doctoral program. - 6a.
-Of the five students that successfully defended their thesis two were accepted into Ph.D. programs and the remaining three are employed in an NRM field.
+Of the five students that successfully defended their thesis two were accepted into Ph.D. programs and the remaining two are employed in an NRM field.